Armxndia/dotfiles/README.md

 # dotfiles
-my collection of config dotfiles, wallpapers, etc anything i feel i want to save customization wise.
+My collection of config files and customization stuff from popular packages

 disclaimer:
 Alacritty themes are sourced from "https://github.com/alacritty/alacritty-theme"